- Home

 Flooding & Flash Flood Risk

-Flash flooding is Virginia Beach's most persistent weather hazard.
-Slow-moving thunderstorms or tropical moisture can dump enough rain to overwhelm drainage systems within hours — especially in paved urban areas where water has nowhere to go.
+Flooding can develop quickly in Virginia Beach when slow-moving thunderstorms produce intense rain.
+Low-lying areas and roads with poor drainage can become dangerous while rain is still falling.
 Check the radar to see where the heaviest rain is falling and which areas to avoid.
 The standing rule: turn around, don't drown.
 Never drive through flooded roads, even if they look shallow.

 Severe Thunderstorm Risk